-The past few years have seen unprecedented challenges wherever your business sits in the supply chain.
-While it can be challenging to watch the news and see continual global events causing disruption, supply chain managers have the power to minimise the impact, juggle price increases and keep customers and the board happy.
+The past few years has presented unprecedented challenges for bathroom manufacturing businesses across the supply chain spectrum.
+While it can be difficult to watch the news and see continual global events causing disruption, supply chain managers have the power to minimise the impact, juggle price increases and keep customers and the board happy.

-Supply chain managers are on the frontline dealing with External pressures, such as regulation and trade barriers, have intensified, customer segments have become more volatile with increased service demands, and multiple stakeholders are demanding action to promote sustainability.
+Bathroom supply chain managers are on the frontline dealing with external pressures, such as regulation and trade barriers.
+Customer segments have become more volatile with increased service demands, and multiple stakeholders are demanding action to promote sustainability.